Home » Course Review

 While it's short, the course can be challenging.
 It's a tight track with some rugged doglegs, on most of which the tall trees rule out compromise.
 No. 12, a long par 4 with an approach over a wide creek that juts across the fairway, has been named one of Georgia's 18 hardest holes.

-For all its shortcomings, the Oleander is a good play, especially at $58 including cart (cheaper if you get a hotel/golf package or an annual discount card available to locals).
+For all its shortcomings, Jekyll Island Golf Club's Oleander Course is a good play, especially at $58 including cart (cheaper if you get a hotel/golf package or an annual discount card available to locals).

 Right now, the best thing about the golf course is the setting.
 Development has been severely restricted on lovely Jekyll Island, and there's none at all around the course.
 Alligators and deer roam freely, seemingly used to the presence of humans.